Currently preparing a new event.

 The café as well as the gallery can be rent for private or corporate events.

 Contact: Alice Jurasova, Café Manager.

 The interior of the café is completed by photographic exhibitions of young artists and large bookshop focused on photographic books.

-If you are hungry during your stay in our café, you can choose from daily offer of cakes, homemade quiche or toasted panini with salad.
-You will find our menu here.
+If you are hungry during your stay in our café, you can find our menu here.

 PRESENTATION OF PHOTOGRAPHS IN LEICA GALLERY CAFE

 08 | 01 – 04 | 03 | 2019

 Petr Hricko was born in Teplice in 1976.
 His journey towards photography is an unexpected one.
 As he was twenty-seven years old, he was told he has cancer.
 When he was staying in the hospital, one of his friends brought him a camera to distract him and that was the moment.
 Hricko began learning how to photograph and slowly started forgetting about his illness.
 It was the best therapy one could imagine.
 Later on, when he was leaving the hospital, he knew that he would never stop photographing.
 He found a new life style.
 Ever since 2012, Hricko photographs professionally.

 Amongst his favourite subjects of photography are nature, levitations, stories or capturing the atmosphere of the street.